Laxmii: Development

 In January 2019, media reports suggested that Akshay Kumar will star in the remake of Kanchana (2011), directed by Raghava Lawrence, who also signed to helm the Hindi version of it, thus making his debut in Bollywood, whereas Kiara Advani, plays the female lead.
 The film marks Kumar's return to horror comedy-genre after a decade since Bhool Bhulaiyaa (2007).
 Sources claimed that the sequences in the film will be different as of the original counterpart.
 Farhad Samji, who directed the actor's Housefull 4 (2019), wrote the screenplay for the film, with sources claimed that the work took six months to complete the adaptation.
 The film marks the debut of Tusshar Kapoor's stint as a producer, who bought the rights of the film, post licensing his production house in early 2013.
 On 22 April 2019, the film's title was revealed as Laxmmi Bomb.
 The titular poster featuring Kumar was released on 18 May 2019.

 Filming

 The principal photography of the film began on 22 April 2019.
 The film came in the middle of controversy after Raghava Lawrence, quit the film in May 2019, as Kumar released the first look without consulting him.
 It was revealed that the director does not have any credit, in the poster which resulted him to quit the film.
 In June 2019, Lawrence announced his return to direction, after sorting out issues with Kumar.

 The second schedule of the film began in August 2019.
-The song "Burj Khalifa" featuring Akshay Kumar and Kiara was filmed at Dubai in January 2020.
+The song "Burj Khalifa" featuring Akshay Kumar and Kiara was filmed in Dubai in January 2020.
 The climax scene of the film was shot at Mumbai on 26 February 2020, and filming was completed on 1 March 2020.